 One Month With Margot

-I’m not sure how it happened but Margot is already one month old.
+I’m not sure how it happened, but Margot is already one month old.
 And I’m not sure how it happened, but I got some time at the computer today.
-She’s napping in her bassinet but just made a little noise so I’ll probably need to take a break or five.
-This should be interesting.
+She’s napping in her bassinet but just made a little noise, so this should be interesting.
 Here’s one month with Margot.

 July 6th was the best day of my life and meeting Margot was the most incredible and surreal thing that has ever happened to me.
 I still can’t believe I’m her mom.
 The first two weeks were surprisingly really, really easy.
 I felt better than I thought I would, she slept all the time, so even though I was sore and couldn’t really go for walks, we managed to host a few brunches, had friends over, and even went to lunch at Soho House after her first doctor appointment.